Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 Reduce Stress and Improve Sleep:

 Chronic stress causes a reduction in testosterone production and poor prostate function.
 It is absolutely critical to keep stress balanced in order to produce healthy sex hormones.
-Chronic stress will result in elevated stress hormone production and lowered testosterone and reduced prostate health
+Chronic stress will result in elevated stress hormone production, and lowered testosterone and reduced prostate health

 Prioritizing good sleep is just as important as reducing your stress levels.
-Develop a regular schedule going to bed and getting up at the same time every day to support your circadian rhythms.
+Develop a regular schedule of going to bed and getting up at the same time every day to support your circadian rhythms.

 Avoid electronics, sugar, caffeine, heavy foods, and stress close to the bed.
 Engage in relaxing activities, including stretching, relaxing baths, meditation, and prayer.
 Make sure that you have a supporting bed, pillow, and bedding, and sleep in a dark calming room.